Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Multi-Level, Multi-Objective AutoEncoders for Classification

 Any common prediction objective function used in classification is suitable to train the downstream model and to maximize the prediction utility of the encoder.
 Common choices include the Cross-Entropy loss function,

-or the Hinge loss function, more commonly used to train perceptron and Support Vector Machine models.
+or the Hinge loss function, more commonly used to train perceptron \cite{minsky1988perceptrons} and Support Vector Machine \cite{cristianini2000svm} models.

-There are many options for model regularization within ML and DL.
-To achieve stability within the latent representation, and to dampen the high training variance sometimes observed in neural networks, a PCA Cosine Similarity loss is employed to enforce alignment between the learned nonlinear manifold and the geometry of PCA, which is equivalent to a linear autoencoder, as established in Section 2.
+There are many options for model regularization within ML and DL\@.
+To achieve stability within the latent representation and to dampen the high training variance sometimes observed in neural networks, a PCA Cosine Similarity loss is employed to enforce alignment between the learned nonlinear manifold and the geometry of PCA, which is equivalent to a linear autoencoder, as established in Section 2.

 Here, $f_2:\mathbb{R}^{\sum_{l=1}^Lm_l} \rightarrow \mathbb{R}^2$, $m_l$ is the dimensionality of densely-connected layer $l$ of the encoder, and $\left(\mathbf{x}_{\text{PCA}}\right)_i \in \mathbb{R}^2$ is the vector consisting of the first two principal components of the original input data, $\mathbf{x}_i$.
-This enforced PCA alignment also serves to preserve the global geometric structure, as PCA does \cite{GOU2023364}, which places some restriction on the learned latent representation, thus reducing variance by imposing some bias.\\ All of these components are combined to produce the final autoencoder architecture, vizualized in Figure \ref{fig:crae}.
+This enforced PCA alignment also preserves the global geometric structure, as PCA does \cite{GOU2023364}, thereby placing some restrictions on the learned latent representation and reducing variance by imposing bias.\\ All of these components are combined to produce the final autoencoder architecture, visualized in Figure \ref{fig:crae}.

-The combination of these objectives and architectural aspects results in a powerful privacy-preserving encoding with astonishing prediction utility.
-To demonstrate this, an experiment was conducted in which the well-known MNIST data set was encoded from its original shape of 784 dimensions to 64.
-As a baseline, a densely-connected autoencoder was also trained to produce a 64-dimensional encoding under the standard methodology described in Section 2.
-Three Logistic Regression classifiers were then trained, one on the original 784-dimensional data, one on the 64-dimensional multi-objective encoding, and the other on the 64-dimensional encoding produced by the standard autoencoder.
-The out-of-sample accuracy was measured against a holdout validation set for all three models.
+The combination of these objectives and architectural aspects yields a powerful privacy-preserving encoding with astonishing predictive utility.
+To demonstrate this, a performance benchmark study was conducted on the well-known MNIST dataset \cite{lecun1998gradient}.
+First, a Logistic Regression model was trained on the raw 784 dimensional input.
+For comparison, a Logistic Regression model was also trained under DP with $\epsilon=7.992$ and $\delta=2.78\times10^{-10}$.
+A third Logistic Regression was trained on 2-dimensional latent encodings produced by an unsupervised densely-connected autoencoder, as described in Section 2.
+Finally, a fourth Logistic Regression was trained with an SCRAE architecture, also emitting 2-dimensional latent encodings.
+Accuracy of each model pipeline was measured on a held-out test set, and predictive performance was compared against the raw baseline.
 The results are shown in Table \ref{tab:class_results}.